phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

       3425849ab41a49b07ba0b6d5e7dc92fd7cc80dc1a904bdd8e49f4e705953029b
       devel mode

-   * on a SoC with u-boot you must write every word to the fuses
+   * on a SoC with U-Boot you must write every word to the fuses

    +--------------------------------------------+--------------------------------------------------+
    |                                            | NXP i.MX8M Series with HAB                       |